Thomastienn/python2cpp/README.md

 - It has not yet support for libraries (only vanilla python)
 - It cannot copy comments to cpp yet (low priority)
 - It can still produce syntax error (use with caution)
-- It will not produce unused functions (since it has no context)
+- It will not produce unused functions ()

 ### DEMO